-If you discover that there are multiple entries for a single company in the Company Directory, it is typically because Procore was designed to allow users, with the appropriate permissions, to add new companies to projects (see Add a Company to the Project Directory).
+If you discover that there are multiple entries for a single company in the Company Directory, it may be because is typically because Procore was designed to allow users, with the appropriate permissions, to add new companies to projects (see Add a Company to the Project Directory).
 For every new company added to a project, a matching record is also created at the company level.
 For organizations managing multiple construction projects in Procore, this ensures that all of the companies that have been added to your projects are captured at the company level.

 When you add a new vendor/company record to a project's Directory tool, the system automatically adds that vendor/company record to both the Project level Directory tool and the Company level Directory tool.
 If your company permits multiple users to create vendor/company records on their respective projects, it is important for those users to be aware that vendor/company records can appear to be duplicated, if you do not pay attention to how any existing vendor/company records in the Company Directory are spelled.